kurt-krueckeberg/pn/docs/notes.md

 Peripheral neuropathy has imparied coordination in my feet and ankles so I need a walker or a cane to get around.
 I also have noticed over the last several months a loss of normal coordination in my hands.

-But PN has also brought altered sensation and in the last year this has gotten worse in my hands, mainly the ends of my thumb and index finger, which are controlled by the mediam nerve (which happens to be the nerve compressed in carpal tunnel syndrome).
+But PN has also brought altered sensation and in the last year it has gotten worse in my hands.
 This hass become the biggest problem because my sleep is affected every single night.

-Gabapentin is only moderated helpful.
-I was prescribed two 600mg a day, but I started taking and extra one at night, and it still didn't do enough.
-I also have an Rx for pregabalin (Lyrica) I am also taking that at night.
-One doctor told me not to take both.
+I'm taking a combination of gabapentin and lyrica, something I was told not to do.
 But I don't care.
-I'm just wanting to sleep normally, not begin my day at 4am or 2:30am.
+I'm just wanting to sleep normally, not begin my day at 4am or 2:30am.I don't like taking these medications because they make by already bad dry eye worse.
+I cant readily read for pleasure anymore.
+And they are only moderately effective.

-However, both of these medications make my dry eye worse.
-They make my eyes more uncomfortable and I can't enjoy reading.
-I'm trying to have as normal a life as possible and they side effects are worsing my occular surface disease.
-They make you tired, too.
-If I take two gabapentin (one taken in the evening or at bedtime, and then another around 3 or 4 or 5am) and a 75mg pregablin at bedtime, I not clear-headed until about 1pm.
+No one told me to take a gabapentin in the evening (or at bedtime), then a pregabalin (Lyrica) at bedtime, then, when I inevitably wake up with soreness at the end of my fingers, to take another gabapentin.
+I still struggle to sleep because of this "soreness" mostly the end of my index finger and thumb, mainly my right hand.
+This is problem is worse in direct proportion to how much (and it doesn't take much) I do things like keyboard typing.

+These medications also make you tired.

-So what I really want is to be able to go to Germany and know I won't experience terrible discomfort in my lower legs and feet from sitting for hours.
+So what I really want is to be able to go to Germany and know I won't experience terrible discomfort in my lower legs from sitting for hours on the plane.
-And I want to know I can sleep normally once I get there.
-I want to be able to use the computer without my right hand bothering me,
+I want to know I can sleep normally once I get there.
+I want to be able to use the computer without my right hand bothering me.

-I do have terrible back pain, I don't take narcotics.
-Do I have to have to get a spinal stimulator, a gizmo implanted in my lower back that I might feel, in order to do something as "simple" as flying to Germany (or anywhere else) and using my hands normally (normal for me) without worse dry eye?
+However, I do not have terrible back pain; I don't take narcotics.
+Do I have to have to get a spinal stimulator, a gizmo implanted in my lower back that I might constantly feel, in order to do something as "simple" as flying to Germany (or anywhere else) or to use my hands normally without worse dry eye or feeling tired?

+And it seems, if I a deemed a candidate for a spinal stimulator, and undergo all the discomfort of undergoing the one week trial, it isn't guarantted to work no matter how badly one wants it to.

-Are Elicit or SciSpace going to magically deliver the answer?
-Or any other the links below?
+Are Elicit or SciSpace going to magically deliver the answer of what to do?
+Or any of other the links below?
 There just aren't a lot of options--it seems?
+I just want to get on with life.

 ## Sources of Information